-“I am so glad I decided to enter the NCTJ awards last year.
+“I am so glad I decided to enter the NCTJ awards.
 I never expected to be shortlisted, let alone win, so when I was invited to the ceremony I was over the moon.
 Throwing your name in the hat can seem daunting, but it’s quick to do and extremely rewarding if you are successful.

 "Shortly after I was shortlisted I was approached by a national paper looking for freelancers, and after I won the award I received recognition online and in print.
 I can now describe myself as an ‘award-winning journalist’, which is fantastic so early on in my career.
 Definitely put yourself forward if you’re eligible.”